 14) Business Tied to the Property

 Do you need to have a specific type of property for your work?
-For example, if your primary income depends on having an accessible house for home care, or you need a large acreage for horse boarding, it can affect which lenders are willing to consider your mortgage.
+For example, if your primary income depends on having an accessible house for home care, or a workshop for crafting your products, it can affect which lenders are willing to consider your mortgage.

 15) Livestock or Agricultural Activities

 If you have livestock or there is farming activity occurring on your property, only certain lenders will consider it for a mortgage.

 Most lenders have guidelines about how far a property can be located from an urban centre, as well as rules around detached structures and outbuildings.
 If you're considering the country life, you'll also have to think about adding a bit more time for your mortgage process.

 17) Leisure Property

 Cabins, cottages and other properties that are usually recreational can require extra documentation – even if it's going to be your primary residence!

 If your property has an existing or previous oil tank, contains or may have contained asbestos, or has something else quirky about it, you'll need to provide more documentation about the issue and property.
 Additionally, not all lenders will consider these properties.